raphaelreme/pylapy/README.md

 and python 3.10.
 Thus we do not guarantee that the choice we make by default are the fastest for you.

 ### TLDR
 Lapjv seems to usually outperform other implementations (Up to 2 times faster).
 Lap and Scipy are also pretty fast and can sometimes be faster than Lapjv.
-Lapsolver is usually much slower and should be avoided.
+Depending on the problem, Lapsolver can be much slower and should be avoided.

 To handle soft thresholding and non-square matrices, we use by default the fastest options of our benchmark.
 This can be changed by setting
 `LapSolver.cost_extension` and `LapSolver.shape_extension`.